 Until late 2009, Groupon was considered a massive failure.
-If you looked at their Alexa rankings before 2010, you would notice they had very little traffic.
+If you looked at its Alexa rankings before 2010, you would notice it had very little traffic.

-Fast forward to the end of 2010 and their traffic exploded… and there was even speculation that Google would buy Groupon for $5 billion dollars.
+Fast forward to the end of 2010, and its traffic exploded.
+There was even speculation that Google would buy Groupon for $5 billion dollars.

 Groupon eventually turned that offer down and went on to float the largest IPO by a web company since Google.